walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

    - `identity_credential` for SD-JWT VC
    - `org.iso.18013.5.1.mDL` for mdoc

+   HAIP issuer runs can use separate credential configuration IDs.
+Those profiles must be x509-backed: configure `x5Chain`, use an `issuerKeyId` matching the leaf certificate, and leave `issuerDid` unset so issuer2 signs with the credential issuer URL and emits `x5c` in SD-JWT VC headers.

    It must also support DPoP, client attestation, and plain and encrypted credential responses.
 Confirm the two IDs in `credential_configurations_supported` at: